-The BERAC subcommittee finds that M2PC is important.
+The BERAC subcommittee finds that M2PC is essential.
 Overall, M2PC has a high potential to contribute to world-leading science in the next decade.
-It would phenotype vast numbers of microbial isolates, providing crucial functional data on those communities from multiple environments, a goal highlighted in the 2017 BERAC Grand Challenges Report2.
-This makes the scientific importance of M2PC absolutely essential.
-However, there remain significant unanswered questions in how M2PC will operationally meet its mission of covering diverse consortia and environmental conditions.
+It would phenotype vast numbers of microbial isolates, providing crucial functional data on those communities from multiple environments, a goal highlighted in the BERAC Grand Challenges report (BERAC 2017).
+This makes the scientific importance of M2PC absolutely central.
+However, significant unanswered questions remain regarding how M2PC will operationally meet its mission of covering diverse consortia and environmental conditions.
 Significant scientific engineering challenges thus exist with respect to construction readiness.

 Microorganisms represent the largest amount of biomass on Earth and play vital roles in ecosystem function and biogeochemical cycling.
 Advances in nucleic acid sequencing have revealed that microbial consortia likely harbor immense but undiscovered biochemical capacities.
 Efforts to discover this biochemical capacity have consistently lagged behind the scientific community's genetic understanding of microbial communities.
-This gap is particularly wide for microbes that play a major role in DOErelevant processes.
-Addressing this challenge requires filling a major unmet need for high-throughput, systematic approaches that leverage laboratory automation and integration to study genotypephenotype relationships across microbial consortia and environmental conditions.
+This gap is particularly wide for microbes that play a major role in DOE-relevant processes.
+Addressing this challenge requires filling a major unmet need for high-throughput, systematic approaches that leverage laboratory automation and integration to study genotype-phenotype relationships across microbial consortia and environmental conditions.